thompsonsed/extinction_debt_eco_let/README.md

 This repository contains examples of the pycoalescence package described [here](https://pycoalescence.readthedocs.io) in support of Thompson *et al* (2018, in prep.).

-The binder jupyter notebook demonstrates an example of the simulation process for spatially explicit neutral models and calculations of the effective connectivity parameter.
+Primarily, the binder jupyter notebook can be run through a browser to demonstrate the simulation process used in the paper for both spatially explicit neutral models and calculations of the effective connectivity parameter.

+### File overview

+- **example\_simulation.ipynb**: run simulations through MyBinder as an example of how models were performed.

+- **figure\_generation.R**: generate the figures shown in the main text using simulation results stored in csv files in *results* folder.

+- **table_generation.R**: generate the summary data for the table in the main text.

+- **plot\_colours.R**: controls the colours and labels for the plots.

+- **preston.R**: contains functions for generating the analytical solutions from the Preston function.

 ### Technical details